adamwulf/app-launch-guide/README.md

 # Step 2: Validating the App Idea

-Most startups because they can't find customers, not because they don't have a product.
+Most startups fail because they can't find customers, not because they don't have a product.
 You need to start finding your customers right now, before you've even built anything, and verify to yourself and to them that your idea from Step 1 is actually something they'd pay for and use.

 For each idea that's made it through Step 1 filters, you'll want to follow this process until you find one that sticks.